1. Meet the Norwegian people

 If you love watching little ones in their costumes on Halloween you’ll definitely love being in Norway for Fastelavn.
 Part of the festival traditions for children involves dress-up.
 Young Norwegians dress in costumes and celebrate Fastelavn in kinder garden and school.

-If you’re traveling in Norway at the end of February and want to incorporate some Fastelavn celebrations into your plans, get in touch with us to find out how you can participate in this longstanding tradition.
+If you’re traveling in Norway at the end of February and want to incorporate some Fastelavn celebrations into your plans, join us for a Norwegian food tours experience!

 The festival is celebrated in most areas of the country from big cities like Oslo to Tromsø up north.
 Trust us, the Fastelavnboller alone will be an experience you’ll never forget!